vvscode/docs/docs/voice/Data_Calling_Migration_Grab.md

 During the test phase of the new platform customer's will need to upload their APNS key file to a private S3 bucket (credentials will be shared directly - Contact jorge.siqueira@sinch.com)

-Before production release, the keys will be upladed via Sinch portal.
+Before production release, the keys will be uploaded via Sinch portal.

-Our new Sinch Push Service has changed the way we stablish a trusted connection to APNs.
+Our new Sinch Push Service has changed the way we establish a trusted connection to APNs.
 Instead of using APN [Certificates-based](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns?language=objc) to connect Sinch's Push service to APNs, our new platform now uses APN [Token-based](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns?language=objc) connections.

 #### How to create a key